arshadkazmi42/open-source-library-data-collector/first-timers.md

 It's good for starting with the contribution and once you go through the docs, it will also help you understand the project better

 You can find a step by step guide on [Creating a Pull Request](CONTRIBUTING.md#creating-a-pull-request), which will help you understand the `git` flow (if you don't know it already)

+> All contributors to the SendGrid docs repo need to sign a CLA before their changes can be merged.